 The most common sleep disorders include:

-• Sleep apnea – A sleep disorder that involves a person’s breathing being interrupted during sleep throughout the night.
-The types of sleep apnea are:
+- Sleep disturbance – A sleep disorder that involves a person’s breathing being interrupted during sleep throughout the night.
+Some sleep disturbances include:

 What are the conventional ways of treating sleep disturbance?